I wrote The Ultimate Guide to EI Sickness Benefits for people who need to apply for EI sickness benefits after going on sick leave from work.

 If your application is approved for EI sickness benefits, you will receive payments within 28 days from the date they received your completed application.

-When doing a report, you will have to update Service Canada on the following information.
+When doing a report, you must update Service Canada on the following information.
 You have to let them know if you:

 - started a full-time job